Ian Hunter/Mott The Hoople Bootlegs

 LPs

 Of course, before the advent of CDs vinyl was all there was.
-Although largely superceded by CDs (and especially with much of the material here now available commercially) there is still a certain kudos to owning any of these vinyl boots, some of them are certain to become collector's items.
+Although largely superseded by CDs (and especially with much of the material here now available commercially) there is still a certain kudos to owning any of these vinyl boots, some of them are certain to become collector's items.

 CDs